11ty/11ty-website/docs/permalinks.md

 ### Use data variables in Permalink

-You may use data variables available here.
+You may use data variables here (and template syntax, too).
 These will be parsed with the current template’s rendering engine.

 For example, in a Nunjucks template: